 Finally, as noted above, another source of inefficiency in financial (and nonfinancial) markets is asymmetric information, when one party to a transaction has better information than the other.
 Usually, the asymmetry arises due to inside information as when the seller, for instance, knows the company is weak but the buyer does not.
 Regulators try to reduce information asymmetries by outlawing outright fraud and by encouraging timely and full disclosure of pertinent information to the public.
-In short, they try to promote what economists call transparency18.
-Some markets, however, remain quite opaque. http://ftp.sec.gov/news/speech/spch010606css.htm
+In short, they try to promote what economists call transparency.
+Some markets, however, remain quite opaque.www.sec.gov/news/press/2011/2011-83.htm